Connecting USB Audio Interfaces, MIDI Controllers, and Keyboards to an iPad or iOS device

 Even if the device you are connecting requires very little power, if you connect them in the wrong order, you're likely to get the following error: Accessory Unavailable.
 The attached accessory uses too much power.

-To maximize the liklihood of a successful connection with an audio or MIDI device, you need to...
+To maximize the likelihood of a successful connection with an audio or MIDI device, you need to...

 - Connect the USB cable to your Audio or MIDI device first.